 If you feel chronic stress and anxiety, consider reaching out for professional help.
 Counselors and therapists can help you manage stressful situations before they create fear.

-While using alcohol or drugs may seem like ways to escape how you’re feeling, their effects are only temporary and can take a toll on your mental and physical well-being.
+While using alcohol or drugs may seem like a way to escape how you’re feeling, their effects are only temporary and can take a toll on your mental and physical well-being.
 Holistic treatment and recovery tools may feature therapy and other resources to help people explore such dependencies and other problems.
 In addition, they provide safe outlets for addressing the mind, body, and spirit so people can manage their problems and heal.

 Stress can make life uncomfortable, but we have many tools to fight it.